General Logistics Systems Czech Republic, s.r.o.

 c) should these General Terms and Conditions mention a Client this shall be understood as a purchaser of transportation;

-d) should these General Terms and Conditions mention a Parcel Forwarding Contract this shall be understood as a contract of carriage.
+d) should these General Terms and Conditions mention a Forwarding Contract this shall be understood as a contract of carriage.

-1.1 GLS provides integrated domestic and export parcel forwarding and express forwarding services to business, institutional and corporate Clients generally endowed with legal person, or natural person undertaking pursuant to the Trades Licensing Act entering into basic Parcel Forwarding Contracts with GLS in respect of the use of such services, and make payments for the service periodically, paying of such is settled retrospectively, based on the volume of provided services.
+1.1 GLS provides integrated domestic and export parcel forwarding and express forwarding services to business, institutional and corporate Clients generally endowed with legal person, or natural person undertaking pursuant to the Trades Licensing Act entering basic Parcel Forwarding Contracts with GLS in respect of the use of such services, and make payments for the service periodically, paying of such is settled retrospectively, based on the volume of provided services.

 1.2 GLS shall be entitled to refuse the conclusion of the Parcel Forwarding Contract or to suspend the performance thereto for whatever reason, even without giving any reason.

 1.3 GLS only forwards carriage-paid-to parcels, i.e. the Client in all cases makes payment for the provision of forwarding services.

 1.4 These General Terms and Conditions define the rights and duties undertaken by GLS and the Client in order that GLS may perform the forwarding of parcels at the appropriate standard of quality.

 1.5 GLS in all cases provides delivery from the Client directly to the Addressee (door-to-door) and operates communication devices and an organizational apparatus enabling Clients to obtain answers to all inquiries they may have in relation to parcel delivery, either over the phone, via email or via the internet.